barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

   }
 }
 ```

-A response would be along the lines of:
+A response would contain the fields this type has:

 ```javascript
 {